Mehmed III

 Mehmed III (محمد ثالث, Meḥmed-i sālis; III.
-Mehmed; 26 May 1566 – 22 December 1603) was Sultan of the Ottoman Empire from 1595 until his death in 1603.
-Mehmed was known for ordering the execution of his brothers and leading the army in the Long Turkish war, during which the Ottoman army was victorious at the decisive Battle of Keresztes.
-This victory was however undermined by some military losses such as in Gyor and Nikopol.
+Mehmed; 26 May 1566 – 22 December 1603) was the sultan of the Ottoman Empire from 1595 until his death in 1603.
+Mehmed was known for ordering the execution of his brothers and leading the army in the Long Turkish War, during which the Ottoman army was victorious at the Battle of Keresztes.
+This victory was however undermined by some military losses such as in Győr and Nikopol.
 He also ordered the successful quelling of the Jelali rebellions.
 The sultan also communicated with the court of Elizabeth I on the grounds of stronger commercial relations and in the hopes of England to ally with the Ottomans against the Spanish.

 Early life

-Mehmed was born at the Manisa Palace in 1566, during the reign of his great-grandfather, Suleiman the Magnificent.
+Mehmed was born at the Manisa Palace on 26 May 1566, during the reign of his great-grandfather, Suleiman the Magnificent.
 He was the son of Murad III, himself the son of Selim II, who was the son of Sultan Suleiman and Hurrem Sultan.
-His mother was Safiye Sultan, an Albanian from the Dukagjin highlands.
+His mother was Safiye Sultan, an Albanian from the Dukagjin Highlands.
 His great-grandfather Suleiman I died the year he was born, and his grandfather became the new sultan, Selim II.
 His grandfather Selim II died when Mehmed was eight, and Mehmed's father, Murad III, became sultan in 1574.
 Murad died in 1595, when Mehmed was 28 years old.

-Mehmed spent most of his time in Manisa with his father Murad and mother Safiye, his first teacher Ibrahim Efendi.
+Mehmed spent most of his time in Manisa with his parents and his teacher, Ibrahim Efendi.
 His circumcision took place on 29 May 1582 when he was 16 years old.